String Literal Syntax¶

 "line one\nline two"

-but readability quickly suffers as these strings get longer.
+but readability quickly suffers as these strings get longer and more complex.
 An alternative is to put one string on each line and rely on automatic string concatenation by the compiler:

 "line one\n"